 On January 30, 2018, the Company's board of directors approved the establishment of the Company's 2018 Long-Term Stock Incentive Plan (the "LTIP") and termination of its Carve-Out Plan.
 Under the LTIP, the aggregate maximum number of shares of common stock (including shares underlying options) that may be issued under the LTIP pursuant to awards of Restricted Shares or Options will be limited to 15% of the outstanding shares of common stock, which calculation shall be made on the first trading day of each new fiscal year; provided that, in any year no more than 8% of the common stock or derivative securitization with common stock underlying 8% of the common stock may be issued in any fiscal year.
 At a Special Meeting of Stockholders on January 24, 2023, the Stockholders approved certain amendments to the LTIP to: (i) increase the annual share limit of Common Stock that may be issued in any single fiscal year only for the 2023 fiscal year under the LTIP from 8% of the shares of Common Stock outstanding to 15% of the shares of Common Stock outstanding (which amount equates to the maximum amount that may be issued in the aggregate under the LTIP), and (ii) permit immediately quarterly calculations based on the number of shares of Common Stock outstanding as of the first trading day of each fiscal quarter, rather than solely as of the first trading day of the fiscal year.
-As of March 31, 2023, up to 458,833 shares of common stock are available for participants under the LTIP.
+As of June 30, 2023, up to 795,137 shares of common stock are available for participants under the LTIP.
+For the three and six months ended June 30, 2023, 3,585 shares of restricted stock issued under the LTIP, were released with an intrinsic value of approximately \$5,000.
+For the three and six months ended June 30, 2022, 47 and 2,230 shares of restricted stock, respectively, issued under the LTIP, were released with an intrinsic value of approximately \$30 and \$2,570, respectively.

-A summary of activity related to restricted stock awards for the three months ended March 31, 2023 is presented below:
+A summary of activity related to restricted stock awards (excluding the deferred shares) for the six months ended June 30, 2023 is presented below: